-Dataiku DSS is an efficient tool for building data pipelines, especially as part of a larger Enterprise AI strategy and the operationalization of models in production.
+Dataiku is an efficient tool for building data pipelines, especially as part of a larger Enterprise AI strategy and the operationalization of models in production.
 It offers a great way to clean and prepare data faster, so that it’s ready to generate valuable insights more quickly.
-In addition to full code options for more technical users, Dataiku DSS offers visual recipes to accomplish the most common data transformation operations, such as cleaning, grouping, and filtering, through a pre-defined graphical user interface.
+In addition to full code options for more technical users, Dataiku offers visual recipes to accomplish the most common data transformation operations, such as cleaning, grouping, and filtering, through a pre-defined graphical user interface.
 The four pain points identified above can all be solved by using the Prepare recipe.

-The Prepare recipe is a visual recipe in Dataiku DSS that allows you to create data cleansing, normalization, and enrichment scripts in an interactive way.
+The Prepare recipe is a visual recipe in Dataiku that allows you to create data cleansing, normalization, and enrichment scripts in an interactive way.
 This is achieved by assembling a series of transformation steps from a library of more than 90 processors.
 Most processors are designed to handle one specific task, such as filtering rows, rounding numbers, extracting regular expressions, concatenating or splitting columns, and much more.

 Now let’s discover four processors that can help us fix the pain points we identified.